Resilio is Joining Nasuni — Learn More →

 LucidLink is a cloud-only replication solution.
 While that may be suitable for some organizations, others need to synchronize files between a mix of cloud and on-prem storage systems.

-When used in conjunction with LucidLink, Resilio makes it easier to perform hybrid work scenarios, such as where some employees are in-office and some are remote.
+When used in conjunction with LucidLink, Resilio makes it easier to perform hybrid work scenarios, such as where some employees are in the office, and some are remote.
 Whereas LucidLink can only be used to stream over the cloud, Resilio can be used to:

 • Sync on-prem and cloud servers